VIC cipher: History

 Unlike basic Nihilist, the additive was added by non-carrying addition (digit-wise addition modulo 10), thus producing a more uniform output which doesn't leak as much information.
 More importantly, the additive was generated not through a keyword, but by selecting lines at random from almanacs of industrial statistics.
 Such books were deemed dull enough to not arouse suspicion if an agent was searched (particularly as the agents' cover stories were as businessmen), and to have such high entropy density as to provide a very secure additive.
 Of course the figures from such a book are not actually uniformly distributed (there is an excess of "0" and "1" (see Benford's Law), and sequential numbers are likely to be somewhat similar), but nevertheless they have much higher entropy density than passphrases and the like; at any rate, in practice they seem never to have been successfully cryptanalysed.

-The weaker version generated the additive from the text of a novel or similar book (at least one Rote Kapelle member actually used The Good Soldier Schweik), This text was converted to a digital additive using a technique similar to a straddling checkerboard.
+The weaker version generated the additive from the text of a novel or similar book (at least one Rote Kapelle member actually used The Good Soldier Schweik).
+This text was converted to a digital additive using a technique similar to a straddling checkerboard.

 The ultimate development along these lines was the VIC cipher, used in the 1950s by Reino Häyhänen.
 By this time, most Soviet agents were instead using one-time pads.
-However, despite the theoretical perfection of the one-time pad, in practice they were broken, while VIC was not.
-The one-time cipher could however only be broken when cipher pages were re-used, due to logistic problems, and therefore was no longer truly one-time.
+However, despite the theoretical perfection of the one-time pad, in practice they were sometimes broken due to reuse of 'one-time' cipher pages in practice, while VIC was not.